LakshayJ17/stock-market-calculator/README.md

 Market Math is a web application that offers a collection of stock market calculators to assist investors in making informed financial decisions.

-## Features

-- **SIP Calculator**: Calculate the future value of Systematic Investment Plans.
-- **P&L Calculator**: Determine profit and loss from stock market trades.
-- **ROI Calculator**: Compute return on investment for financial decisions.
-- **Stock Average Calculator**: Average the cost of stock purchases for better insights.
-- **Percentage Calculator**: Calculate the proportion of stock in a portfolio's value.
-- **Capital Gains Calculator**: Estimate taxes on capital gains from investments.

 ## Table of Contents

 - [Installation](#installation)